 The Oncidium feels good at a temperature between 18 and 25 °

 Watering once a week is usually enough, the orchid does not like its roots in the water.

-For prolonged life, regular spraying of leaves and roots is recommended.
+For prolonged lifespan, regular spraying of leaves and roots is recommended.
 If the humidity is low, spray the smallest flower buds daily to prevent drying out.

-Every 14 days Orchids fertilize according to the amount indicated on the packaging.
+Every 14 days Orchids fertilize according to the amount indicated on the package.
 In winter, no food from November to January.